ANALYSIS · 8 MIN READ

 3. Transaction monitoring rules

 Most transaction monitoring systems are configured to catch known fraud patterns.
-They often miss novel patterns, especially those that exploit the specific mechanics of East African mobile money.
+They often miss novel ones, especially patterns that exploit the specific mechanics of East African mobile money.

 Action: Review your transaction monitoring rules against this specific attack pattern.
 Add rules for: transactions from SIMs with no prior history, unusual float purchase volumes, rapid bank-to-wallet transfers from a single source, and cross-channel velocity that exceeds normal customer behaviour.